-Year and month of the most recent FIT report 2/23-3/3/2022 System Inspected Rate Good Rate Fair Rate Poor Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Х Interior: Interior Surfaces Х Cracked tile on floors in several rooms; flaking paint; missing, stained, and falling ceiling tiles.
-Work orders have been summitted and a plan has been devised to correct the items.
+Year and month of the most recent FIT report

+System Inspected Rate Good Rate Poor Repair Needed and Action Taken or Planned Systems: Gas Leaks, Mechanical/HVAC, Sewer Χ Interior: Interior Surfaces Cracked tile on floors in several rooms; flaking paint; missing, stained, and falling ceiling tiles.
+Work orders have been submitted and a plan has been devised to correct the items.
 Some repairs have been made.
-Cleanliness: Overall Cleanliness, Pest/Vermin Infestation Х Electrical Х
+Cleanliness: Overall Cleanliness, Pest/Vermin Infestation X

-School Facility Conditions and Planned Improvements Restrooms/Fountains: Restrooms, Sinks/ Fountains Х Safety: Fire Safety, Hazardous Materials Х Cords daisy chained; shelving not secured; fire extinguisher no dates.
-Work orders have been submitted.
-Daisy chained cords have been removed.
-Fire extinguishers are inspected every summer break.
-Structural: Structural Damage, Roofs Х External: Playground/School Grounds, Windows/ Doors/Gates/Fences Х
+School Facility Conditions and Planned School Facility Conditions and Planned Improvements Electrical X Electrical and electrical has to be upgraded across the campus.
+Uniform lighting must be installed in classrooms.
+Work orders have been submitted and a plan is pending to correct the items.
+Some repairs have been made.
+Restrooms/Fountains: Restrooms, Sinks/ Fountains X Privacy partitions need to be replaced.
+Restroom lighting needs to be replaced.
+Work in progress Safety: Fire Safety, Hazardous Materials X Cords daisy chained; shelving not secured; Daisy chained cords is an ongoing issue Fire extinguishers are recharged and recertified every summer break.
+They are checked monthly to ensure they are fully chargedWork orders have been submitted.
+Work is in progress.
+Structural: Structural Damage, Roofs Χ External: Playground/School Grounds, Windows/ Doors/Gates/Fences X

 Overall Facility Rate

 Exemplary Good Fair Poor

-Х
+X